 2:35 hours from Seattle, 143 miles

-Interstate 5 converts to Highway 99 in Canada and the signs are intuitive to venture into Vancouver.
-A few miles up the road The Shops at Morgan Crossing can be a place to stop for services, including a Restoration Hardware outlet, among other things.
+Interstate Five converts to Highway 99 in Canada, and the signs are intuitive to venture into Vancouver.
+A few miles up the road, The Shops at Morgan Crossing can be a place to stop for services.

 Seattle to Vancouver drive — a day trip of unique detours